 British Dictionary definitions for eelier any teleost fish of the order Apodes (or Anguilliformes), such as the European freshwater species Anguilla anguilla, having a long snakelike body, a smooth slimy skin, and reduced fins any of various other animals with a long body and smooth skin, such as the mud eel and the electric eel an evasive or untrustworthy person Derived Forms eel-like, adjective eely, adjective Word Origin for eel

-Word Origin and History for eelier
+Word Origin and History for eelier n.

 æl, from Proto-Germanic *ælaz (cf. Old Frisian -el, Middle Dutch ael, Dutch aal, Old Saxon and Old High German al, German Aal, Old Norse all), of unknown origin, with no certain cognates outside Germanic.
 Used figuratively for slipperiness from at least 1520s.

 Idioms and Phrases with eelier